If you need gift ideas for bodybuilders, this post is for you.

 Every bodybuilder needs good gym clothes to train in.
 The most important factor should be comfort and a fit that allows for full range of motion during exercise.

 If the clothing also happens to show off their hard-earned physique, that's a bonus - not only does this allow the bodybuilder to motivate himself by indulging in some healthy narcissism, but it lets him see his exercise technique and watch his muscles working during sets.

 I recommend the following pieces of clothing for a full gym wardrobe:

-- A7 Center-Stretch Squat Shorts (More designs/colorways available here)
+- A7 Center-Stretch Squat Shorts, which are my #1 pick for best squat shorts (More designs/colorways available here)

 - A7 Bar Grip Hoodie (keeps you warm AND has patented silicone grips on the back to prevent you from sliding on bench press)